aifn-run/aifn-run/README.md

-# AI prompts as a Javascript service
+# AI as a function

-Integrate AI with code like any other function
+Integrate AI with your code like any other function:

 ```ts
 import ai from 'https://aifn.run/ai.mjs'